cjhnbls/pipelinedb-doc-cn/continuous-transforms.rst

       table_name [ [ AS ] alias [ ( column_alias [, ...] ) ] ]
       from_item [ NATURAL ] join_type from_item [ ON join_condition ]

-**function_name** is a user-supplied function that is declared as taking no arguments and returning type :code:`trigger`, which is executed for every single row that is output by the continuous transform.
+**function_name** is an optional user-supplied function that is declared as taking no arguments and returning type :code:`trigger`, which is executed for every single row that is output by the continuous transform.

-**arguments** is optional comma-separated list of arguments to be provided to the function when the trigger is executed.
+**arguments** is an optional comma-separated list of arguments to be provided to the function when the trigger is executed.
 Arguments can only be literal string constants.

 .. note:: You can think of continuous transforms as being `triggers <http://www.postgresql.org/docs/9.1/static/sql-createtrigger.html>`_ on top of incoming streaming data where the trigger function is executed for each new row output by the continuous transform.
 Internally the function is executed as an :code:`AFTER INSERT FOR EACH ROW` trigger so there is no :code:`OLD` row and the :code:`NEW` row contains the row output by the continuous tranform.